aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/LabIntro-V2.md

-# **Getting Started with Your SC-900: Microsoft Security, Compliance, and Identity Fundamentals Workshop**
+# **Getting Started with Your AZ-700: Designing and Implementing Microsoft Azure Networking Solutions Workshop**

-Welcome to your SC-900: Microsoft Security, Compliance, and Identity Fundamentals workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+Welcome to your AZ-700: Designing and Implementing Microsoft Azure Networking Solutions workshop!
+We've prepared a seamless environment for you to explore and learn about planning, implementing, and managing Azure networking solutions.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**